grpc/proposal/L126-core-add-alts-google-call-credentials.md

 behavior.

 The hard-bound call credentials will be created through `grpc_google_compute_engine_credentials_create`.
-This function has a reserved argument that will allow us to inject a new structure, `grpc_google_compute_engine_credentials_options`.
+This function will have a `grpc_google_compute_engine_credentials_options` parameter.
 By setting the appropiate transport protocol in the form of query parameters pairs, the caller will be able to obtain ALTS hard-bound credentials instead of the standard default call credentials.

 ```c
 typedef struct {